AnyLog-co/documentation/policies.md

    Attributes required:
    1. broker_ip – (optional) an IP that provides a dedicated address for the broker services.
    2. broker_port -the service port.
+   3. msg_threads - the number of threads supporting the service (the default number is 6).

     Note that if an IP is provided, the node binds to the IP, otherwise it will receive all Publish requests on the specified port.